TrumanTAbbe/CubeSat-LGVI-Magnetic-Attitude-Control-Simulators/README.md

 If you use this code or build on this repository in academic work, please cite:

-Truman Abbe, "Validated Lie Group Variational Integrator-Based Simulator for Passive Magnetic Attitude Control of the GASRATS CubeSat," Small Satellite Conference, 2026.
+Truman T. Abbe, "Validated Lie Group Variational Integrator-Based Simulator for Passive Magnetic Attitude Control of the GASRATS CubeSat," Small Satellite Conference, 2026.

 ## License